gin0115/fse-pilot-build-scaffold/README.md

 ### Post Feeds Demo Data

 To make building the post feeds easier, an XML file of post demo data including excerpts and Featured Images is included in this scaffold, see `thebaseplate.WordPress.xml`, import that to your install as a great timesaver.
-Media assets are available in the `posts-assets` folder.
+Media assets are available in the `post-assets` folder.

 ## Project Structure